MCDReforged/MCDReforged/docs/source/plugin_dev/dev_tips.rst

 User config, data and log files
 -------------------------------

-If you want to store some user configure or user data file, it's recommend to store them inside the ``config`` folder rather than store them inside the plugin folder
+If you want to store some user configuration or user data file, it's recommend to store them inside the ``config`` folder rather than store them inside the plugin folder

-The reason is that user might have their plugins be placed in another directory or even have multiple MCDR instances to load a same plugin collection directory, by a configure option named `plugin_directories <../configure.html#plugin-directories>`__
+The reason is that user might have their plugins be placed in another directory or even have multiple MCDR instances to load a same plugin collection directory, by a configuration option named `plugin_directories <../configure.html#plugin-directories>`__

-If you store your configure or data inside the plugin folder, you can't distinguish which MCDR instance the configuration file belongs to.
+If you store your configuration or data inside the plugin folder, you can't distinguish which MCDR instance the configuration file belongs to.
 You can either store them inside the ``config`` folder directly or a inner folder inside the ``config`` folder like ``config/my_plugin/``, so the user data can be dedicated for the MCDR instance that loads your plugin

 `get_data_folder <classes/PluginServerInterface.html#get-data-folder>`__ method is a nice method for lazyman